-1.1.
-Review of Related Literature
+I. Review of Related Literature

-This paper is closely-related to two strands of literature.
-First, there is a substantial literature on deterrence wherein a potential offender chooses whether or not to commit a crime, anticipating the likelihood of apprehension and the level of the penalty.
+This paper is closely-related to several strands of literature.
+First, there is a substantial literature on deterrence wherein a potential offender chooses whether to commit a crime, anticipating the likelihood of apprehension and the penalty.
 In some models, the likelihood of apprehension and the penalty are taken as given, whereas in others these are chosen by a social planner or enforcement authority.
 Polinsky and Shavell (2000) provide an extensive survey of such models.
 In our model, these two specific attributes are taken as given, but the likelihood of conviction (which intervenes between arrest and punishment) is determined endogenously, and depends on the behavior of the prosecutor and a witness (if any).
 We are not aware of any other models involving third-party witnesses who decide whether or not to volunteer to provide evidence.3